ibbles/LearningUnreal/Details Panel.md

 Only the selected object(s) is(are) changed, nothing else.

 The Details panel is organized into two columns and the rows are grouped into sections called categories.
+The rows can be groups containing multiple sub-elements.
+For example an array with multiple elements or a [[Struct]] with multiple members.
+Click the triangle to the left to open or close such groups.
+Hold Shift when clicking to open or close entire subtrees.

 We can have multiple Details panels open at once.
 Open additional ones from [[Top Menu Bar]] > Window > Details > Details [1-4].